NikitaBonachev/http-api-files/README.md

  * I know, that passwords and other secrets should not be commited, but I did it for your convenience.
  * I didn't implement authorization, but I would like to do it through token.
- At branch named `auth` I did a simple Basic Authorization with one use (it's not very interesting and completed).
+ At branch named `auth` I did a simple Basic Authorization with one user (it's not very interesting and completed).